PragTob/s9-e1/README.md

       add_paragraph("Look at me, I am so beautiful!", "special heading") end

+# Known Problems
+My libre office takes pretty long to start up with the created files.
+Dunno what that is about.
+But it starts and no crashes, if you notice anything please contact me or open an issue.

 ## Exercise Summary

 - You should create a gem using JRuby that wraps an existing Java library.